samirdhebar/nycda-dropdox-challenge/README.md

-# NYCDA Upload Challenge - DropDox
+# NYCDA Upload Challenge - DropDox Thumbnails

-This project is built off of the Auth Example project.
-You'll find it's been a little more organized in to separate routes.

-Your goal here is to implement the uploading portion of this DropDox app.
-All of the changes you'll need are expressed below, but **you should only have to edit routes/dox.js and views/pages/upload.ejs for the main goals**.
-You're welcome to look around at any other files (This should be a good example project!)
-But you should not need to edit any other files, unless you try the challenge goals.
+We've further extended to include thumbnails for documents, and a document page that allows you to preview the document.
+The plan is to have images that are uploaded also get a thumbnail and a compressed preview of the image, before you download it.

+Follow the goals below to complete this task.
+You should only need to alter **`views/pages/document.ejs`**, **`models/user.js`**, and **`models/file.js`** to get everything done.

 ## Your Goals